gregstula/molokai-for-xcode/README.md

 # Install

-The theme needs to be placed in ~/Library/Developer/Xcode/UserData/FontAndColorThemes`.
+The theme needs to be placed in ~/Library/Developer/Xcode/UserData/FontAndColorThemes.
-If you are lazy you can copy this into your terminal `ruby -e $(curl -fssL [INSTALL])`
+If you are lazy you can use the install script  `ruby -e $(curl -fssL [INSTALL])`

 # LICENSE
 MIT